Herwig9820/ledDimming/README.md

 ## Interrupt Service Routine (ISR)
 The ISR runs at the frequency set for timer T1.
-It does only one thing: generate a waveform to set the brightness of a LED without noticeable flicker (if the correct settings are applied, of course).
+It does only one thing: generate a waveform to set the brightness of an LED without noticeable flicker (if the correct settings are applied, of course).
 It does that by deciding, each time it runs, whether the LED should be ON or OFF during the next timer period.

 **Start of a new LED refresh period**